 - APPLY NOW

 - Official transcripts from all institutions of higher education previously attended.
 Any and all transfer credit must appear on an official transcript which specifies the name of the course and the grade received.
 Cumulative GPA must be noted on a 4.0 scale.
-Transcripts in a language other than English which show grades on an alternate scale must be evaluated by a professional evaluation service; original copies should be submitted in English with all grades appearing on a 4.0 scale and must include a cumulative GPA assessment.
+Transcripts in a language other than English which show grades on an alternate scale must be evaluated by a professional evaluation service.
+Click here for a list of approved evaluation services.
+Original copies should be submitted in English with all grades appearing on a 4.0 scale and must include a cumulative GPA assessment.
 Submit transcripts directly to the SMU Program in Counseling office either electronically or via USPS. (click here to link to transcript request form)

 - USPS.
 Transcripts sent via USPS must be sent to the following address:

 SMU Program in Counseling, 5228 Tennyson Parkway, Bldg.
 3 Suite 234, Plano, TX 75024.

 - Electronic Transcripts.
 SMU will only accept electronic transcripts that are sent from these institution(s) via Scrip-Safe, National Student Clearinghouse (NSC), Avow Systems or Docufide.
 We will not accept electronic transcripts sent by students.

 - A minimum undergraduate GPA of 3.0 (on a 4.0 scale).
 If you have a cumulative GPA of 3.0, no GRE is required.
 Please note that all grades in the undergraduate record are factored into the cumulative GPA.
 If the cumulative GPA is under 3.0, you must submit GRE scores with a minimum of 146 in Math, 156 in Verbal and 3.5 or higher in Writing to be considered.
 Fax your scores to our Department Office at 972.473.3425.